Best Cheap Health Insurance in Nebraska (2025)

 What's the best health insurance company in Nebraska?

 Blue Cross and Blue Shield is the best health insurance company in NE because of its excellent customer satisfaction and high-quality plans.
-But if you're looking for cheap health insurance, Ambetter is a better option.
+But if you're looking for cheap medical insurance, Ambetter is a better option.
 The Standard Silver plan from Ambetter is the cheapest Silver plan in Nebraska and is available throughout the state.

 How much is health insurance in Nebraska per month?

 Health insurance in Nebraska costs an average of $743 per month for a 40-year-old with a Silver plan.
-Your rate will be different depending on the plan tier you choose, your age, how many people you insure on your plan, where you live, the company you pick and whether you smoke or use tobacco.
+Your quote will be different depending on the plan tier you choose, your age, how many people you insure on your plan, where you live, the company you pick and whether you smoke or use tobacco.

 Who is eligible for the Affordable Care Act in Nebraska?

 If you live in Nebraska and don't have Medicare, you can probably buy an Affordable Care Act plan, also called an "Obamacare" plan, through HealthCare.gov.
-But to qualify for monthly discounts, your annual income has to be less than about $60,240 if you're single or $124,800 as a family of four.
+But to qualify for monthly discounts, your annual income has to be less than about $60,240 if you're an individual or $124,800 as a family of four.

 Methodology